CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/analytics-actions.md

 1. **Source**: defines which actions are available and how report values are mapped to action parameters
 2. **Variant**: defines which actions are visible

-Users then execute these configured actions directly from the Report.
-This separation allows you to reuse the same action across multiple report Variants while controlling how it appears in each one.
+Users then execute these configured actions directly from the report.
+This separation allows you to reuse the same action across multiple report variants while controlling how it appears in each one.

 For example: